upbound/docs/content/xp-arch-framework/interface-integrations/platform-continuity.md

 Crossplane will ensure whatever instance gets created in GCP has a disk size of 20 GB and that it uses MySQL version 5.7; it will continuously ensure the configuration of the instance matches these parameters.
 However, Crossplane has no involvement with what goes on _inside_ the CloudSQL instance.
 If someone was using this database to store records of users for a line-of-business app, Crossplane is oblivious.

-Likewise, if your control plane fails and goes offline, that does not necessarily mean the resources under management by that control plane will be affected--it means the configuration of those resources won't be reconciled while the control plane is offline, so configuration drift could occur.
-Using the database example above, if the control plane managing the CloudSQL instance fails, that does not necessarily mean your database is now offline.
+Likewise, if your control plane fails and goes offline, that doesn't necessarily mean the resources under management by that control plane will be affected--it means the configuration of those resources won't be reconciled while the control plane is offline, so configuration drift could occur.
+Using the database example above, if the control plane managing the CloudSQL instance fails, that doesn't necessarily mean your database is now offline.

 ### What State to Capture vs Exclude

-You should configure Velero to capture state that is only relevant for Crossplane.
+You should configure Velero to capture state that's only relevant for Crossplane.
 THe following is a sample Velero backup object that illustrates which Kubernetes resources are applicable to be backed up and which ones can be safely excluded:

 ```yaml
 apiVersion: velero.io/v1